l3uddz/traktarr/README.md

 ### Customize

-You can customize how the scheduled traktarr is ran by editing the `traktarr.service` file and adding any of the following options:
+You can customize how the scheduled Traktarr is ran by editing the `traktarr.service` file and adding any of the following options:

 \* Remember, other configuration options need to go into the `config.json` file under the `Automatic` section.